Puerto Ricans drink from hazardous-waste site

 "There are thousands of chemicals out there that could be in a Superfund site and only a relative handful are covered by standards," he said.
 "What I would be worried about is stuff that isn't showing up on EPA's drinking water standards.
 It just sounds really risky to me to be serving water out of a Superfund well."

 People waiting in line for water on Friday were largely unaware of these concerns.
-Some of had heard the EPA announced this week that it had received reports that Puerto Ricans were getting water from Superfund sites.
+Some of them had heard the EPA announced this week that it had received reports that Puerto Ricans were getting water from Superfund sites.
 But those interviewed assumed that wasn't this well.

 Mayra Perez, a 59-year-old retiree, expressed pride in the quality of the water.